Campus & Community

 "Developing green technologies to address these challenges has been a perfect fit for me.
 I'm doing what I am passionate about, working in the field and the lab, and meeting people in industry and government.
 It is so exciting and rewarding to see the green technologies we develop here helping to keep pollutants out of the environment."

-"The Town of Secaucus is proud to partner with Stevens Institute of Technology to implement important green infrastructure research in our community, contributing to our stormwater management goals and providing another way to help improve the Hackensack River watershed," says Jennifer Schneider, the town's environmental coordinator.
+"The Town of Secaucus is proud to partner with Stevens Institute of Technology to implement important green infrastructure research in our community," noted Jennifer Schneider, the town's environmental coordinator, "contributing to our stormwater management goals and providing another way to help improve the Hackensack River watershed."

 Green careers in a greener future